python-semver/python-semver/README.rst

     'build.5'

 To raise parts of a version, there are a couple of functions available for you.
-The :func:`semver.parse_version_info` function converts a version string into a :class:`semver.VersionInfo` class.
-The function :func:`semver.VersionInfo.bump_major` leaves the original object untouched, but returns a new :class:`semver.VersionInfo` instance with the raised major part:
+The `semver.parse_version_info` function converts a version string into a `semver.VersionInfo` class.
+The function `semver.VersionInfo.bump_major` leaves the original object untouched, but returns a new `semver.VersionInfo` instance with the raised major part:

 .. code-block:: python